Dorian Boccolacci: GT3 return (2024–present)

 After competing in two races of the Asian Le Mans Series with Huber Motorsport, Boccolacci made a full-time return to the GT3 world, driving a Porsche 911 GT3 R (992) for Schumacher CLRT in the GT World Challenge Europe Endurance Cup alongside fellow former Porsche Cup drivers Ayhancan Güven and Laurin Heinrich.
+The trio only finished in the points once, scoring a second place at the Nürburgring, and ended up 15th in the drivers' standings.